Minnesota School of Bartending Practice Exam

 Question: 1 / 400

-What type of glass is typically used for a regular Shot of Tequila?
+What type of vermouth is used in a Dry Rob Roy?

 Get further explanation with Examzify DeepDiveBeta